search icon

 Meaning of UX design

-It’s part of the broader field of User Experience (UX), concerned with how people feel about their interactions with the products and services you create.
+It’s part of the broader field of user experience (UX), concerned with how people feel about their interactions with the products and services you create.

 A UX designer has acquired these skills and practices them in their work.
-They deeply understand human psychology and behaviour: how people think, feel, process information, make decisions, and interact with others, and how to apply those insights to a digital context.
+They deeply understand human psychology and behavior: how people think, feel, process information, make decisions, and interact with others, and how to apply those insights to a digital context.

-But what does a UX researcher do?
-Is the job of UX designers and researchers the same?
 To answer this question, let’s look at both of their responsibilities.

 Role of UX Researcher